sersad-ru/MultiSens/docs/MH-Z19.md

 # MH-Z19 Plugin
 <p align="center"><img src="MH-Z19.png"/></p>

-MHZ19 plugin recieves CO₂ concentration from the MH-Z19b sensor.
+The MHZ19 plugin recieves CO₂ concentration from the MH-Z19b sensor.

 Results are displayed on the device screen and sends to serial in human-readable and Arduino `SerialPlotter` compartible format.